polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ## Signed Transactions

-Now you are ready to to make a signed transaction from the off-chain worker as shown in the following.
+Now you are ready to to make a signed transaction from the off-chain worker.

 **runtime/src/offchain_pallet.rs**